Student Interactions with Science, Technology, Engineering, and Mathematics (SISTEM)

 The Student Interactions with STEM (SISTEM) program is a series of talks and activities open to all high school students in Southern Nevada.

 Our goal as a program is to “increase awareness and excitement about the STEM disciplines as a whole” through a diverse set of talks and activities led by STEM professionals.”

 WHAT: SISTEM is a series of talks and activities that gives high school students the opportunity to learn about various STEM careers and research.
 The program is free for students.

 WHO: This is a unique opportunity open to all high school students who already have an interest in STEM careers or would just like to learn more about careers in STEM.

-HOW: In order to apply for SISTEM, applicant must be a high school student in a Southern Nevada.
+HOW: In order to apply for SISTEM, applicants must be a high school student in Southern Nevada.
 Students should be committed to attending all the sessions.

-The application period for Spring 2018 will open January 9, 2018 and applications will be accepted until January 29, 2018.
-If accepted into the SISTEM program with an emphasis in the Bachelor degrees program for Spring 2021, students will be notified by February 7th.
-This will be the last semester the SISTEM program will be offered.
-For your application to be considered complete, please mail in your Parent Agreement form and Liability form via USPS and postmarked by the application deadline.
+The application period for the program with the emphasis in Bachelor degrees opens January 27th, 2021.
+Applications will be accepted until February 15th, 2021.
+If accepted into the SISTEM program with an emphasis in the Bachelor degrees program for Spring 2021, students will be notified by February 18th, 2021.
+For your application to be considered complete, please mail in your Parent Agreement form and Photo Release form via USPS and postmarked by the application deadline.
 You can also scan and email your documents to the SISTEM program manager, Randy Moreno, at firstname.lastname@example.org so long as it is by the deadline.